 - Ceramic Vehicle Tint Complete Van: $600

 - New Pop Top Tent Installation: $400-$450 depending on vehicle

 - Complete Interior Upholstery (Front and Rear Seats, Mattresses, Carpet, Door Panels): $2000

 - Power door locks and Alarm Systems

 - Powder Coating

 - Solar and Battery Systems design and installation

 how do i get my vehicle to La Paz?

 There are two options, you can drive your vehicle from the US to La Paz through Baja (an epic road trip), or drive your car to Tijuana and ship it to us via truck (we can assist with this).
-We have gotten quotes of around $400 each way for truck transportation.
+We ship vans for $1000 from Tijuana to La Paz and $500 from La Paz to Tijuana through a third party truck transportation company.
 You could also ship it down, and then drive it back, flying into La Paz or Cabo San Lucas is very easy.